Michael Jackson albums discography

 Jackson entered the 1990s with the release of his eighth studio album, Dangerous, in 1991.
 The album was Jackson's first since Forever, Michael to not be produced by longtime collaborator Quincy Jones.
-Dangerous debuted at number one on the U.S. Billboard Top Pop Albums chart and in thirteen other countries.
+Dangerous debuted at number 1 on the US Billboard Top Pop Albums chart and in thirteen other countries.
 The album sold five million copies worldwide in its first week and was the best-selling album worldwide of 1992.
 Dangerous was certified 8× Platinum by the RIAA and is one of the best-selling albums of all time having sold over 32 million copies worldwide.
-Jackson's ninth studio album HIStory (1995) debuted at number one on the U.S. Billboard 200, along with nineteen other countries.
+Jackson's ninth studio album HIStory (1995) debuted at number 1 on the US Billboard 200, along with nineteen other countries.
 The album was certified 8× Platinum by the RIAA and has sold over 20 million copies worldwide, making it one of the best-selling albums of all time.
 Jackson released his remix album Blood on the Dance Floor: HIStory in the Mix in 1997.
 It has sold over six million copies worldwide, making it the best-selling remix album of all time.
-Jackson's tenth and final studio album, Invincible, was released in 2001 and topped international charts, with total confirmed sales of 8 million copies worldwide.
+Jackson's tenth and final studio album, Invincible, was released in 2001, and topped international charts, with sales over 8 million copies worldwide.
 Following Jackson's death in 2009, sales of his previous work soared, with his compilation albums Number Ones (2003) and The Essential Michael Jackson (2005) becoming the first catalog albums to outsell any new album and becoming international best-sellers.
 These two were later certified 5× times Platinum by the RIAA.
-Following the surge in sales, in March 2010, Sony Music signed a $250 million deal with the Jackson estate to extend their distribution rights to Jackson's back catalog until at least 2017.
+Following the surge in sales in March 2010, Sony Music signed a $250 million deal with the Jackson estate to extend their distribution rights to Jackson's back catalog until at least 2017.
 As part of this deal, two posthumous albums of previously unreleased tracks were released: Michael (2010) and Xscape (2014).
-In 2017, Sony renews their deal for $250 million that went into effect in January 2018.
+In 2017, Sony renewed their deal for $250 million that went into effect in January 2018.